 Faculty Director: Dr. Madeleine Wong - Questions about program academics.

-Students admitted to St. Lawrence are able to apply to the FYP London Program on-line.
-Applications are due by April 11 and students will be notified of acceptance by April 25.
+Students admitted to St. Lawrence are able to apply to the London FYP on-line.
+Applications are due by April 17 and students will be notified of acceptance by April 25.
 A link to the application can be found at the bottom of the page.

 Due to visa restrictions and program requirements international students and HEOP students must spend their first semester on campus in Canton.